florisvb/multi_tracker/README.md

 Setup your catkin workspace, if you have not already done so: http://wiki.ros.org/catkin/Tutorials/create_a_workspace Install the appropriate camera driver, such as: http://wiki.ros.org/pointgrey_camera_driver

 Copy the multi tracker package into your catkin_workspace/src, and run catkin_make from the catkin_workspace.
+Use "git clone https://github.com/florisvb/multi_tracker.git" for this.

 To talk to the camera, you may need a udev rule.
 There is an example udev rule for a point grey firefly camera in the rules folder.
 Move this file to /etc/udev/rules.d directory.